Deals

 The quick menu allows you to:

-- Open the deal details.
+- Quick view or open the deal details.

-- Archive the deal.
+- Create a proposal from the deal.

-- Delete the deal.
+- Archive or delete the deal.

 Archiving Deals